 We provide competitive remuneration as well as training and development opportunities for attracting and retaining professional talents.
 Additionally, we employ workers who are not employees to provide services and facilitate the execution of internal operations, such as deliver service in direct stores.

-Regarding the diversity of our workforce, we hired 19 indigenous employees, and the proportion is 0.33% of total employees.
-The proportion is slightly higher than our peer telecom company in Taiwan.
-Females comprised 47.4% and males comprised 52.6% of all indigenous employees.
-Among all indigenous employees, 42.1% are in management positions.
-We redesign existing jobs to hire disabled persons, and the number of persons with disability hired was more than 1.7 times the statutory quota.
-(Statutory quota: 55; actual hire: 93)
+Regarding the diversity of our workforce, we hired 18 indigenous employees, and the proportion is 0.31% of total employees.
+The proportion is similar to our peer telecom company in Taiwan.
+(Chunghwa Telecom : 0.25%; Far EasTone: 0.68%) Females comprised 55.6% and males comprised 44.4% of all indigenous employees.
+Among all indigenous employees, 55.6% are in management positions, a 13.5% increase compared to 2020.
+(In 2020, among all indigenous employees, 42.1% are in management positions.)
+We redesign existing jobs to hire disabled persons, and the number of persons with disability hired was more than 1.6 times the statutory quota.
+(Statutory quota: 56; actual hire: 89)

 There is no discrimination on the employment of local and indigenous employees.
 No incidents of child labor, forced labor, human rights violations, or discrimination has ever been reported in our company.
 When new employees are hired, they are given our employment contracts to review in advance.
 All employees are required to submit signed employment contracts when they come onboard to protect the rights of both parties.

 We promote diversity management to maximize our diverse workforce to generate innovations and new values.
 Seeking to provide attractive value for customers by meeting varied market needs and keeping ahead of the curve in a fast-changing competitive environment, we consistently pursued diversity management, deriving our competitive edge from a diverse workforce with different attributes.
 We aspire to achieve sustainable corporate growth by paying respect to positive heterogeneity and leverage the growth to provide new value.